Enantiulus armatus (Ribaut, 1909)

 Identification

-A scarce millipede, readily identified by having a well developed dorsal and ventral projection to the telson (see image to right).
+A rare millipede, readily identified by having a projecting telson and a well developed projecting ventral scale (see image to right).
 This feature is otherwise only seen in the recently discovered Cylindroiulus apenninorum and C. pyrenaicus (which both lack setae (hairs) on the body).

 Keith Lugg